The Hadden Scholarship application is open from

 Are letters of recommendation required?

 No. No applications, in whole or in part, will be accepted through the mail.
-However, finalists will be asked to have an official transcript sent directly from their school.

 How will finalists and winners be notified?